trim02/loginPassword/README.md

 This plugin is a Velocity plugin, and must be installed on your proxy!

+This is NOT a plugin that adds user registration or any of that other stuff you'll find by other authentication plugins on the web.
+This is a simple plugin to restrict access to your server, without having to maintain a whitelist or using discord integrations and whatnot.
 ## Features

 - **Password Authentication**: Players must enter a password to access the server.